marklatham/first_app/README.md

-# Information Co-op
+# Software Co-op

 ## Introduction

-[This website](http://vaninfocoop.ca) is for an information users’ cooperative, to develop and manage an online system for buying and selling information.
-This could be useful for a broad range of types of information.
-As an example and starting point, we could consider info helpful to retail consumers in a given city such as Vancouver, Canada: E.g. where are the best bargains today on telecom services, banking, gasoline or whatever?
-There are free websites with info like this, but paying for it should generate more useful info.
+[This website](http://sofcoop.org) is for a software users’ cooperative, to develop and manage an online system for buying and selling software usage rights.
+This could be useful for a broad range of types of digital goods.

-For details, please see the website [FAQ](http://vaninfocoop.ca/faq).
+For details, please see the website [FAQ](http://sofcoop.org/faq).

 ## MIT License

-Copyright (c) 2014 Mark Latham
+Copyright (c) 2017 Mark Latham

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: